tgjohnst/applebasic_exploration/README.md

 Figuring out how to run AppleSoft BASIC programs, written on a modern mac, on an original apple IIc.

 Some solutions include keyboard emulators or modems, but this could require some intense hardware work.
-We are be better off packaging up programs as disk images which we then use with an emulated disk drive or transfer cable, or even writing our own physical floppies if we have a mechanism to write 5.25" floppies.
+If requirements are fluid, we may be better off packaging up programs as disk images which we then use with SD card or transfer cable, or even writing our own physical floppies if we have a mechanism to write 5.25" floppies.

 # AppleSoft BASIC